ACI Border Gateways

 Configuring a VXLAN Infra L3Out Using the GUI

-The VXLAN infra L3Out configuration allows you to select the ACI Border Gateway nodes and interfaces to establish EBGP underlay adjacencies with the external network devices.
+The VXLAN infra L3Out configuration allows you to select the ACI Border Gateway nodes and interfaces to establish EBGP underlay adjacencies with the network devices part of the inter-site network infrastructure (ISN).
 This is required to exchange underlay reachability information with the remote NX-OS Border Gateways and establish the overlay EVPN adjacencies with them.

 You will configure the following pieces when configuring the VXLAN infra L3Out: